PyO3/pyo3/guide/src/class/protocols.md

   - `__hash__(<self>) -> isize`

     Objects that compare equal must have the same hash value.
+Any type up to 64 bits may be returned instead of `isize`, PyO3 will convert to an isize automatically (wrapping unsigned types like `u64` and `usize`).
     <details>
     <summary>Disabling Python's default hash</summary>
     By default, all `#[pyclass]` types have a default hash implementation from Python.
 Types which should not be hashable can override this by setting `__hash__` to `None`.
 This is the same mechanism as for a pure-Python class.
 This is done like so: